WATCH: This was my experience as a British Airways Club member | IOL Business Report

 Picture: Manage your booking.
 (Screengrab).

-On the app, I was also able to manage my booking.
-The day before my flight, I logged onto my app and viewed my seat.
+On the BA Mobile App, I was also able to manage my booking.
+The day before my flight, I logged into my app and viewed my seat.
 I was then able to switch my seat to a window seat as well as specify my meal preference.

 Meal preference

-As my departing flight was during the morning, breakfast was served on the flight and club members could order complimentary beverages and wines.
-For my returning flight, I specified my meal on the app to vegetarian.
+As my departing flight was during the morning, breakfast was served on the flight.
+All passengers are offered a meal with complimentary beverages.
+For my return flight, I specified my meal preference on the BA Mobile App to vegetarian.
 Some of the meal options ranged from vegan, vegetarian and diabetic.
-This I found to be really instrumental as it caters for all passengers needs, no matter your preference or health condition.
-On my returning flight, I ordered a vegetarian meal which was specially prepared for me and I quite enjoyed it.
+This I found to be really instrumental at it caters for all passenger’s needs, no matter your preference or health condition.
+On my return flight, I ordered a vegetarian meal which was specially prepared for me and I quite enjoyed it.

 Picture: Slow Lounge.
 (Zeenat Vallie).

+I have to say the SLOW Lounge really impressed me.
+Upon arriving at OR Tambo Airport, I proceeded to the SLOW Lounge which was located on the third floor.
+I was welcomed by friendly staff and to check-in all I needed to do was to present my boarding pass.

+The SLOW Lounge offers a general lounge area in front where members can relax, catch up on sports or news by reading one of the news pieces and magazines available.

-The next section is a wide-course buffet which had a range of different foods.
-Bear in mind that everything in the lounge is complementary to members so they can grab a bite at any time.
+The next section is the wide-course buffet which had a range of different foods.
+Bear in mind that everything in the lounge is complementary to members eligible for lounge access so they can grab a bite at any time.

 Picture: Slow Lounge buffet.
 (Zeenat Vallie).